Orange County Bail Bonds – Get Real Help Now!

 What you need to know about posting bail at the Orange County Jail:

-When someone is arrested in Orange County they are taken to either the city jail or the Orange County Jail.
+When someone is arrested they are taken to either the city jail or the Orange County Jail.
 City jail arrestees will eventually be transferred to an Orange County Jail Facility.
-There are multiple Orange County Jail Facilities including the Orange County Jail, the Central Men’s and Women’s Jail , Theo Lacy Jail Facility and the James A. Musick Facility.
+There are multiple Orange County Jails or Jail Facilities including the Orange County Jail, the Central Men’s and Women’s Jail , Theo Lacy Jail Facility and the James A. Musick Facility.
 At any location the person will be processed as an inmate.
 As part of this process, their fingerprints are taken and checked against a number of databases to determine their identity and if they have any outstanding warrants.
 A mug shot is also taken.
 The process of checking into any of these facilities can be lengthy taking many hours.
 After they have been checked in they are eligible to be bailed out of jail.

 The James A. Musick Facility is also referred to as “The Farm.”